 - Within a short amount of time, you gain a lot of expert knowledge about stockbreeding and agriculture.
 I am very happy that I can now finally name many plants on the side of the road.

-- I already had the honor of visiting some countries in Latin-American, and what really stuck out to me is how hard-working and ambitious Chilean people are.
+- I already had the honor of visiting some countries in Latin-American.
+What really stuck out to me is how hard-working and ambitious Chilean people are.
 Those that I got to know worked non-stop and always had a smile on their faces and nice things to say.

 - The landscape is incredible.
-Chile is one of the most diverse countries in the whole world, stretches out over 39 degrees of latitude and measures around 4200 kilometer from north to south.
-It does not matter where you are – in the capital, in Patagonia in the south or in the world´s driest desert in the north, you will be in awe.
+Chile is one of the most diverse countries in the whole world.
+It stretches out over 39 degrees of latitude and measures around 4200 kilometer from north to south.
+It does not matter where you are – in the capital, in Patagonia in the south or in the world´s driest desert in the north – you will be in awe.